davidebschke/Stock-management-tool/README.md

 # Operational-Planning-Tool
-That is a Cloud Infrastructure Project for a Operational Planning of Companies
+### That is a Cloud Infrastructure Project for a Operational Planning of Companies

+This project is intended for better planning in craft businesses by comparing working times, sick leave and later possibly also working locations.
+In addition, a stock is also installed, which means that material can also be used per project and the current stock is updated.
+As an extra, which may still be entered, is the automatic order when there is a minimum stock and an order stop when there is a maximum stock

+For this I use the following technologies and language:

+Cloud : AWS

+Language: Python, Go programming language Terraform

+and much more but the readme is in the beginning